john84122/neural_decode/README.md

     4. Training information for three Epochs of each Model as well as R2 validation score.
     5. Three saved images in the results/quick_run_results directory showing training dynamics curves.
     6. The dimensions of UMAP embeddings.
-    7. The dimensions of Saliency maps along with the minimum and maximum values.
+    7. The dimensions of Saliency maps along with the minimum and maximum attribution values (between 0 and 1).

 ### Full Evaluation Pipeline

-Our full analysis is in the additional_scripts/full_pipeline area of our code.
+Our full analysis is in the **additional_scripts/full_pipeline** area of our code.
 All of these are jupyter notebooks, one of which is expected to be run on google colab.
 However, all functions called in the notebook should be discuseed briefly in the src scripts.

-- For anything due to training and evaluating models, please see the Project_Cognitive.ipynb using google colab.
+- For anything due to training and evaluating models, please see the *Project_Cognitive.ipynb* using google colab.
 There are already cells in this script to take care of setting up important Python Libraries and very detailed notes on the scripts.

-- For post hoc analysis, run the post_hoc_analysis.ipynb script.
+- For post hoc analysis, run the *post_hoc_analysis.ipynb* script using the conda environment (not google colab).
+Alos, the visualizations and saliency map analysis are in *study_saliency.ipynb* and *new_evaluation_visualization.ipynb*.
+These last two scripts are more scratch scripts to produce visuals specifically for the demo - not the main component of our project analysis.

 ### Demo code